rwynn/gtm/README.md

 case scenario, for very large collections, you will have an index on a field with a moderately low cardinality.
 For example, if you have 10 million documents in your collection and have a field named `category` that will have a value between 1 and 20, and you have an index of this field, then gtm will be able to perform an `internal` MongoDB admin command named `splitVector` on this key.
-The results of the split vector command will return all of the categories which exist in the collection up to 24 splits.
+The results of the split vector command will return a sorted list of category split points.
 Once gtm has the split points it is able to start splits+1 go routines with range queries to consume the entire collection concurrently.
 You will notice a line in the log like this is this is working.

 	INFO 2018/04/24 18:23:23 Found 16 splits (17 segments) for namespace test.test using index on category